Pular para o conteúdo principal

 Tip 5: Create a collaborative culture

 However, if the team is composed of professionals with a mixed profile, - between juniors and seniors - the result may not be too good.
-Professionals with a junior profile need more attendance, so the more collaborative the team is, the faster he will evolve.
+Professionals with a junior profile need more attendance, so the more collaborative the team is, the faster they will evolve.

 A motivated team is a team that sells